google/or-tools/README.md

 Google's software suite for combinatorial optimization.

-This fork add an improved support for Xpress solver and add the interface to the open source [Sirius](https://github.com/rte-france/sirius-solver) solver developed by [RTE](https://www.rte-france.com/).
+This fork adds an improved support for Xpress solver and the interface to the open source [Sirius](https://github.com/rte-france/sirius-solver) solver developed by [RTE](https://www.rte-france.com/).

 ## Specificities of this ortools version